sargeschultz11/Azure-Runbooks/Report-OneDriveSharedItems/README.md

 - API throttling is handled with exponential backoff
 - Progress logging for troubleshooting
 - Temporary file cleanup even when errors occur
+- Isolated error handling for individual items to prevent cascading failures

 ## Notes and Best Practices
 - When using with multiple users, consider the Graph API throttling limits